Primary photons, boson star and phase transition

 The asymptotic form of the partition function is

 where $\kappa = - \Phi^{\prime} (\bar\mu_{0}) - \Phi^{\prime\prime} (\bar\mu_{0})$.
 Considering Eq. (\ref{e12}) at $\bar\mu = \bar\mu_{0}$, one can find

 and hence, $\bar\mu_{0}$ can be extracted from (\ref{e20}).
 One can calculate the sum of the quantum states up to the singular point defined by the relation between $\bar\mu_{0}$ and $F\beta$, and large $N$.
 We assume the large number $N$ in (\ref{e20}) which is correct if the dilatons are light.
-This is important in the sense to the proposal of condensed dark matter bosons in the early stage after the heavy ion collisions.
-The latter in some sense corresponds to Bose star formation as the lamps of BEC bounded by self-gravity [26].
+This is important in the sense to the proposal of condensed dark matter bosons in the early Universe or at the early stage after the heavy ion collisions.
+In some sense, it corresponds to Bose star formation as the compact object of BEC bounded by self-gravity [28].